Ean-Warrick/pfeiff-scale/README.md

 - The profile page displays a user's username and allows the user to log out of their account

 <img src="https://github.com/user-attachments/assets/fb9154f5-cbc6-4b2e-8848-27de8d20c032" width="300" />

+## Installation
+*Disclaimer: The app is currently not available for download.*